MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 #### VMSS shows the agent as offline if the VM restarts

-This is the expected behavior.
+Showing the agents as offline if the VM restarts is the expected behavior.
 The agent service runs in the systemd context only.
 However, if the machine restarts for some reason, it's considered an unhealthy VM and deleted.
 For more information, see [Unhealthy Agents](#unhealthy-agents).

 When agents or virtual machines fail to start, can't connect to Azure DevOps, or go offline unexpectedly, Azure DevOps logs the failures to the Agent Pool's **Diagnostics** tab and tries to delete the associated virtual machine.
 Networking configuration, image customization, and pending reboots may cause these issues.
 To avoid the issue, disable the software update on the image.
 You can also connect to the VM to debug and gather logs to help investigate the issue.